bluerobotics/Cockpit-docs/content/usage/advanced/index.md

 The joystick connection mini-widget indicates whether a joystick is disconnected, disabled, or connected:
 {{ easy_image(src="joystick-mini-widget", width=120, center=true) }}

-Clicking on the widget allows manually disabling the connection:
+Clicking on the widget allows manually disabling the joystick pipeline:
 {{ easy_image(src="joystick-config", width=300, center=true) }}

 which can be useful if multiple users are switching control of the vehicle between separate devices with Cockpit open, or to prevent a faulty joystick from sending errant commands without needing to physically disconnect or unpair it.

+The joystick pipeline is disabled by default if Cockpit detects another control station software sending joystick commands to the vehicle when it starts up.

 ##### GPS Connection Indicator
 For vehicles that use satellite positioning, the GPS connection mini-widget indicates the number of